-Timers are abstract elements that emit the timeout
+Timers are abstract elements that emit the timeout event at

 regular intervals and are useful to update things in the UI